Showing posts with label Bernhard Goetzke. Show all posts

 Alraune

-In the interesting SciFi film Alraune/Daughter of Evil (Richard Oswald, 1930), he played one of the men who fall for the vamp Alraune, played by Brigitte Helm.
+When the sound film arrived, Bernhard Goetzke joined the fate of many of his colleagues and his film career went into decline.
+During the sound era, he only appeared in supporting roles.
+In the interesting Sci-Fi film Alraune/Daughter of Evil (Richard Oswald, 1930), he played one of the men who fell for the vamp Alraune, played by Brigitte Helm.
 In this sound version, Helm gives a different interpretation of the same part she had in the silent version two years earlier.
 She not only portrays Alraune, the artificially created girl who brings down men by the dozen but also her mother, a prostitute who agrees to take part in an experiment of artificial insemination.

-In Finland he played his last lead role as an old hunter in the drama Erämaan turvissa (Kalle Kaarna, Friedrich von Maydell, 1931).
-From then he played supporting or bit parts in dozens of run-of-the mill films.
+Goetzke reunited with his former director Lamprecht and co-star Aud Egede Nissen for Zwischen Nacht und Morgen/Between Night and Dawn (Gerhard Lamprecht, 1931), but his role was only a minor one.
+In Finland, he played his last lead role as an old hunter in the drama Erämaan turvissa (Kalle Kaarna, Friedrich von Maydell, 1931).
+From then he played supporting or bit parts in dozens of run-of-the-mill films.

 Among the more interesting films are the Jules Verne adaptation Der Kurier des Zaren/The Czar's Courier (Richard Eichberg, 1936) starring Adolph Wohlbrück (aka Anton Walbrook) as Lt.
 Michael Strogoff, and the pro-Irish propaganda film Der Fuchs von Glenarvon/The Fox of Glenarvon (Max W. Kimmich, 1941) with Olga Tschechova.
+He also played a small part in the notorious propaganda film Jus Süss/Jew Süss (Veit Harlan, 1941).
+His roles at the time were so small that his performances sometimes were not even credited.

-After the war Goetzke only appeared in two films of the East-German DEFA studio, as a poor farmer in the classic children’s fantasy Das kalte Herz/The heart of Stone (Paul Verhoeven, 1950) with Lutz Moik, and as a priest in the biography Semmelweis - Retter der Mütter/Dr. Semmelweis (Georg C. Klaren, 1950).
+After the war, Goetzke only appeared in two films of the East-German DEFA studio, as a poor farmer in the classic children’s fantasy Das kalte Herz/The Heart of Stone (Paul Verhoeven, 1950) with Lutz Moik, and as a priest in the biography Semmelweis - Retter der Mütter/Dr. Semmelweis (Georg C. Klaren, 1950).

-He focused on his stage career, and till his death he was an ensemble member of the Staatlichen Schauspielbühnen Westberlins (the State Theatres of West Berlin).
+He focused on his stage career, and till his death, he was an ensemble member of the Staatlichen Schauspielbühnen Westberlins (the State Theatres of West Berlin).
 His final screen appearance was a bit role in the TV film Elisabeth von England/Elizabeth of England (Hanns Korngiebel, 1961) featuring Elisabeth Flickenschildt.
+Bernhard Goetzke died in 1964 in West-Berlin.
+He was 80.

 Bernhard Goetzke